tsg-iitkgp/OnBoarding/TechTeam.md

 - Member who comes up with the idea shall be the maintainer of the same and will have say in how everything moves forward if there is no dispute with the members.
 - The maintainer (or creator of the idea) can ask other team members to work with him but this should be on the discretion and interest of the members unless the project is compulsory (for which Technology Coordinator shall decide team).

+> [!Tip]
-NOTE: If the project is considered beneficial to the Institute, funds and resources shall be managed by the Gymkhana (subject to approval from VP and Administraion).
+> If the project is considered beneficial to the Institute, funds and resources shall be managed by the Gymkhana (subject to approval from VP and Administraion).

 ## Tenure

-- Each member should serve at least an year in the organisation to be considered eligible for the certificates issued by the Gymkhana.
+- Each member should serve at least one year in the organisation to be considered eligible for the certificates issued by the Gymkhana.
 - After one year, members can continue to be a part of the organisation but projects they were maintaining shall get a co-maintainer as well.

 ## Etiquettes